Minneapolis Steps Into the Spotlight

 Ordway Center for Performing Arts

-The Ordway Center for the Peforming Arts is home to the Minnesota Opera and the St. Paul Chamber Orchestra, but it also hosts touring musicals and regional acts.
-Come early and take a stroll through the adjacent Rice Park, which is surrounded by spectacular, historic buildings including the James J. Hill Reference Library, the Landmark Center and the gracious St. Paul Hotel.
+The Ordway Center for the Performing Arts is home to the Minnesota Opera and the St. Paul Chamber Orchestra, but it also hosts touring musicals and regional acts.
+Come early and take a stroll through the adjacent Rice Park, which is surrounded by spectacular, historic buildings including the James J. Hill Reference Library, the Landmark Center, and the gracious St. Paul Hotel.

 The official convention and visitors association of Minneapolis offers tips and advice for travelers.

 A local, alternative newspaper, City Pages tracks all sorts of events across town.

 The official convention and visitors association of St. Paul offers tips and advice for travelers.